 Nailsworth and the Stroud Branch

 This is a really good book about the Nailsworth to Stroud branch line.
-The books old and probably out of print but copies are still available.
-High price due to its rarity but it’s full of interesting information and photos you won’t find anywhere else.
+The books old and probably out of print but used copies are still available.
+The books full of interesting information and photos you won’t find anywhere else.

 Gloucester and Sharpness Canal – An Illustrated History